Skip to main content

 About

-Warhammer Combat Cards is a single player and multiplayer action game with a science fiction theme.
+Warhammer Combat Cards is a single player and multiplayer tactical strategy game with a science fiction theme.
 It was developed by Well Played Games and was released on June 3, 2021.
 It received neutral reviews from players.

 Skip User Reviews

-• The game suffers from severe performance issues, including lag, freezing, and long loading times, making it frustrating to play.
+• The PC version suffers from severe performance issues, including constant lag, freezing, and crashes that make it frustrating or even unplayable on that platform.

 • gameplay